motleykl/Week5-Python-/README.md

 - Jupyter notebooks are a special type of file that allows formatted notes to be mixed with Python code.
 - These notebooks can be run on smic through OnDemand.
 - To open a Jupyter notebook, go to the "Interactive Apps" menu at the top and select "Jupyter Notebook".
+- need allocation
+      - single job cue
+      - tell it how long you want the notebook to be available
+      - nodes and cores = 1

+can also use google colab-write notes and code and figures

 ## Basic Python Data Types

+-type(<variablename>)=tells you what type of variable you have
 - Numbers
     - Note that, unlike bash, Python can handle _both_ integers and floating point (decimal) numbers.
     - Integers - `myInt = 10`